Jimmy McLeod

 James Bradley McLeod (April 8, 1937 – May 18, 2019) was a Canadian ice hockey goaltender.
+He played 16 games in the National Hockey League with the St. Louis Blues during the 1971–72 season, and 97 games in the World Hockey Association with the Chicago Cougars, New York Golden Blades/Jersey Knights, Los Angeles Sharks, and Michigan Stags from 1972 to 1975.
+The rest of his career, which lasted from 1956 to 1975, was spent in the minor leagues.

+Playing career

 McLeod started his National Hockey League career with the St. Louis Blues in 1972.
-He would also play in the World Hockey Association with the Chicago Cougars, Los Angeles Sharks, Michigan Stags, and New York Golden Blades.
-He retired after the 1975 season.
-He died in 2019.
+He also played in the World Hockey Association with the Chicago Cougars, Los Angeles Sharks, Michigan Stags, and New York Golden Blades.
+He retired after the 1975 season, and died in 2019.